 History – Monroe County, Mississippi is named in honor of James Monroe, fifth President of the United States.

-Monroe County, Mississippi is a large (772 square mile), sparsely populated rural area of fewer than 37,000 people with a media family income of about $35,000.
-Aberdeen, where the Monroe County Children’s Vision Center (MVC) will be located, has a median family income of only $23,000.
+Monroe County, Mississippi is a large (772 square mile), sparsely populated rural area of fewer than 37,000 people with a median family income of about $35,000.
+Aberdeen, where Monroe County Children’s Vision Center (MVC) will be located, has a median family income of only $23,000.
 All school children in Aberdeen area provided free breakfast and lunch under a federal grant.

 Nearly 25% of the county’s population is estimated to be below the age of 18 years.
 That is more than 9,000 children.
 Binocular Vision Disorder affects approximately 1/4 of any population, meaning that over 2,200 children in Monroe County are at risk for this potentially disabling condition.